WilliamDjo/Varint/README.md

 # Varint

 Implementing the Base 128 Varint encoding used in Protocol Buffers.
-This is mostly an excuse to play with a fun data encoding, while exposing you to some basic concepts in working with binary data such as reading hexadecimal, byte ordering and bitwise operations.
+This is mostly an excuse to play with a fun data encoding, while exposing me to some basic concepts in working with binary data such as reading hexadecimal, byte ordering and bitwise operations.

 # Context